 Call me.
 I’d sure enjoy hearing about your vision and telling your story!

 Check out my website.
-As you browse through the Galleries, you will see samples of my areas of interest and artistic style.
+As you browse through the Galleries, you will see samples of my artistic style.

 Information for this blog was gathered from the Professional Photographers of America.

-I am a Southern California based Portrait, Event and Fine Art Photographer who sees the world a bit differently.
+I am a Southern California based Portrait, Fine Art and Commercial Photographer who sees the world a bit differently.

 Together, we can Capture YOUR Life, One Image at a Time!